What Is Warranted and Who Is Eligible Under the Limited Warranty?

 Whenever new tires are installed on your wheels, new tire valves of the correct type must be installed.
 During your routine tire inspection, verify that all your valves have proper valve caps.
 Replace as necessary, since the valve cap is also a seal against pressure loss.

-Tire fitting is best left to professionals who have the proper tools and equipment to perform the task properly and safely.
-Your tires should be mounted or demounted, using Rubber Manufacturers Association procedures or the vehicle manufacturers’ recommendations.
+Tire fitting is best left to professionals who have the equipment and training to perform the task properly and safely.
+Your tires should be mounted or dismounted using Rubber Manufacturers Association procedures or the vehicle manufacturer’s recommendations.
 Your wheels should be in good, clean condition.
 Wheels should be inspected for distortion, dents, cracks, rust and foreign matter, and be replaced as necessary.
 NEVER EXCEED 40 PSI WHEN SEATING BEADS.

 For more information or service regarding Pirelli tires, please contact your nearest Authorized Pirelli Dealer.
 To locate an authorized Pirelli Dealer in your area, refer to the Dealer Locator section on the Pirelli web site at www.us.pirelli.com.